rstraub/mars-rover-kata-scala/README.md

 ## Takeaways

-- Bugs enter the application easily when using the same primitive type for things with different semantics
+- Bugs easily occurred using the same primitive for different semantics (e.g. swapping x for y coordinate)
-- Tests helped catch these bugs early
+- Tests caught these bugs early